Illaroo Scout Group Parent Information

 • Group Committee: The really hard work of building the Scout Hall and providing most major resources has already been done by past committee members.

 • Regular Helpers or at Camps: Parents not wishing to become leaders but are keen to regularly help at the youth section or attend camps are welcome.
-However, to do these you must have a valid WWCC and complete the online Adult Helper Application (A2)
+However, to do these you must have a valid WWCC and complete the online registration as per below registration

 Current parent committee members attend occasional quarterly meetings to assist the Group Leader in the management of the Group’s resources and may also be involved in planning social events for the group.